TheLagger06/MyTodo/README.md

 1. Add a Task

     - As a user, I want to be able to add a new task so that I can keep track of things I need to do.
     - I want to categorize my tasks by different labels (Work, Home, Shopping, Urgent) so that I can easily manage and prioritize them.

 2. View Task List

     - As a user, I want to see all my tasks listed in one place so that I can review what needs to be done today.

     - I want my tasks to be organized by time so that I can manage my day effectively.

 3. Complete a Task

     - As a user, I want to mark tasks as complete so that I can track my progress.

     - I want completed tasks to be visually distinct so that I can quickly see what I have accomplished.

 4. Prevent Overlapping Tasks

     - As a user, I want to be alerted if I try to schedule two tasks at the same time so that I can avoid conflicts in my schedule.

 #

+<h2 id="usage">Usage</h2>

+1. Add a Task:

+    - Enter the task name in the "Task for today?" input field.
+    - Select a label (Work, Home, Shopping, Urgent).
+    - Choose a time for the task.
+    - Click "Add Task" to add the task to your list.

+2. View Tasks:

+    - All tasks will be displayed under the "Task" section.
+    - Tasks are organized based on the time they are scheduled.

+3. Mark a Task as Complete:

+    - Check the checkbox next to a task to mark it as complete.
+    - Completed tasks will display a different icon.

+#